 Robert began his business career at Burroughs Corporation and Frieden Inc. He then became owner of the NEPA franchise of Safeguard Business Systems.
 He continued his US Government career with the Department of Defense, Office of Naval Intelligence in the Pentagon in Washington DC.
 He also held the position of Head Negotiator for the United States at NATO headquarters in Brussels Belgium.

 Robert was very proud of his military career and serving his country, but above all else, he loved and was so proud of his family.
 He was affectionately known to so many as “Pop”.
 He was an outdoorsman that enjoyed hunting, fishing, boating, traveling, and vacations with family.

 Funeral service will be conducted on Saturday, June 8, 2019, at 1:00 pm at the Desiderio-Lehman Funeral and Cremation, 436 S. Mountain Blvd., Mountain Top, with a Mass of Christian Burial at St. Mary’ Our Lady Help of Christians, 3529 St. Mary’s Road, Dorrance PA at 1:30 pm.
 Entombment, with Military Honors, will follow in St. Mary's Cemetery Mausoleum, 1594 S. Main St., Hanover Twp., PA.

 Friends and relatives are invited to join the family from 1 to 3 pm and 5 to 8 pm on Friday, June 7, 2019 and Saturday morning, June 8 from 12:00 noon until time of service.

 The family would like to thank Residential Health Care Group and Griswold Home Care for their compassionate and loving service.

-To send flowers to ROBERT's family, please visit our floral section.
+To send flowers to ROBERT's family, please visit our floral store.